benblack769/sysHW3/readme.md

 It also was a great way to check for memory leaks.
 After all, even minor memory leaks are fairly serious when running something millions of times.

 However, it is not such a great way to test for correctness of LRU and and the hash table, and I feel now that the tests I wrote to test for correctness are quite inadequate.

+#### Compiler warnings

+I removed all warnings on -Wextra and -Wall for all files except test.c, which I didn't really want to fix all the warnings, all of which I knew were actually fine.